MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_current_operation_mode.md

 Specifies that the miniport driver supports the Wi-Fi Direct Group Owner operation mode.This mode is available starting in Windows 8.

-#### DOT11_OPERATION_MODE_WFD_CLIENT

-Specifies that the miniport driver supports the Wi-Fi Direct Client operation mode.
-This mode is available starting in Windows 8.

 ## -remarks